marzocchi/zsh-notify/README.md

     [Try this][dogefy.sh].
 Wow.

+- Set a sound for error and success notifications, when usign the built-in notifier.
+  This feature currently works on Mac only.

+        zstyle ':notify:*' error-sound "Glass"
+        zstyle ':notify:*' success-sound "default"

 - Have the terminal come back to front when the notification is posted.

         zstyle ':notify:*' activate-terminal yes